felipetavares/poll/README.md

 The results are automatically ordered from more votes to less votes.

+# Voting

+Instructions on how to vote are provided by the created poll itself.

 # Bugs

 Report bugs as issues here on github.